nautobot/nautobot/nautobot/docs/installation/nautobot.md

 ```

 ## Install Local Requirements

+!!! note
+    If you did not create a `local_requirements.txt` above, please skip this step.

 This step is entirely optional.
 As indicated above, we mentioned that any extra local requirements should go into `$NAUTOBOT_ROOT/local_requirements.txt`.